meganz/sdk/contrib/README.md

 ### Cppcheck

-Cppcheck is a static code checker for C++.
+Cppcheck is a static code checker for C++ (Debian/Ubuntu package `cppcheck`).
 It can very easily be integrated into Eclipse through the `cppcheclipse` extension (from Eclipse Marketplace).

+For integration into `vim` use the file `vimcppcheck.vim` included.

 For manual checks: